astral-sh/ruff-lsp/README.md

 ![](https://user-images.githubusercontent.com/1309177/209262106-71e34f8d-73cc-4889-89f7-3f54a4481c52.png)

-Future versions of Helix support the use of multiple language servers, use the following configuration to use `ruff-lsp` alongside a language server such as `pyright`.
+Future versions of Helix support the use of multiple language servers.
+The following configuration would enable the use of `ruff-lsp` alongside a language server like `pyright`:

 ```toml
 [[language]]